Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 What are the options for vasectomies and tubal ligation?

-Permanent forms of birth control like vasectomies for men and tubal ligation for women, which is also known as getting one’s “tubes tied,” can be options under Title X clinics and Texas’ Family Planning Program, but they can be harder to obtain because they may require specialists outside of a clinic and some providers may not take lower reimbursements from government programs, White said.
+Permanent forms of birth control like vasectomies for men and tubal ligation for women, which is also known as getting one’s “tubes tied,” can be options at Title X and Texas’ Family Planning Program clinics, but may require specialists outside of a clinic and some providers may not take lower reimbursements from government programs, White said.

 “So it can be difficult for health care providers to work with an outside agency like an ambulatory surgical center or hospital to pay for that procedure,” she said.